t3ana/TM_Portfolio/README.md

 # TM_Portfolio
-Collection of Python projects completed during undergraduate studies
+A Collection of Python projects completed during my undergrad Data Science minor

+These projects consist of basic concepts of Python and Machine Learning